Here's how you can learn about Native American Tribes:

 I am the author of Crazy Horse Appearing.

-Feel free to leave a review if you like.
+Feel free to leave a review.

 Crazy Horse Appearing is a contemporary award-winning novel , and is totally FREE for you to read.
 It is a gift from the sacred spirit of Crazy Horse.